 It is freely available from http://owl.phy.queensu.ca/~phil/exiftool/

-I’ve done some work with exiftool looking for a easy workflow to injest the XMP sidecars into the JPEGs.
+I've done some work with exiftool looking for an easy workflow to ingest the XMP sidecars into the JPEGs.
 It is very feasible.
 To do so I do the following:

 - Backup the folder to which you exported your Aperture library.
 You might consider this to be optional because if something goes wrong you could always perform another export using AE.